fmkra/next-server-pagination/README.md

 Just wrap your server component with `withPagination` and pass a function that returns number (or a Promise\<number\>) of elements as a second argument.

-Then you can access page property inside your component and use it to limit data send to the client.
+Then you can access page property inside your component and use it to limit data you read from database.
 Page property is of type [`PageData`](#pagedata).

 **IMPORTANT!** This library uses `searchParams` to store page number and other data.
 If you use `withPagination` outside of `page.tsx`, you need to pass `searchParams` manually as a prop. (see [non page component example](example/app/non-page-component/page.tsx))

 To add page navigation, create a client component and call `usePagination` hook.
 It returns functions like `next`, `previous` (see [`UsePagination`](#usepagination) type)

 ## Example

+In this example `data` is a simple array, but you can for example use prisma with `skip` and `take` to limit data you read from database.

 `page.tsx`